alexandertrefz/essence/packages/website/diagnostics.md

 A Parameter of a Function Literal has no Type and nothing to infer one from — only a Function passed as an Argument takes its Types from the surrounding context.

+### `path-without-context`

+A member path — `.price`, `.address.city` — was written where no Function of one Parameter is expected.
+A path is a Function the Compiler writes for you, so it needs a Parameter Type to read the members off, and only the position it stands in can name one.
+This is the rule a bare `#Case` lives by, for the same
+reason: a structural language can not invent a Root Type out of a member name.

+A path is read wherever a Function Type of exactly one Parameter is expected — an Argument matched against such a Parameter (`products::sort(on .price)`), a Constant or Variable with such an annotation, an Assignment, a `<-` under such a return Type, an item of an annotated List, and a member of an annotated Record.
+Everywhere else, write the Function literal the path would have stood for:
+`(_ item: Product) { <- item.price }`.

 ### `uninferable-item-type`